 The city’s DOH and CDC recommends that anyone who is sick isolate themselves from those they live with by having their own bedroom, and bathroom, if possible.

 If you have to share a bathroom, there are some precautions to keep in mind.
 For starters—don’t be in the bathroom at the same time.
 Whoever is sick should completely clean and disinfect the bathroom after each use.
 If that’s not possible, the designated caretaker should wait a sufficient amount of time and then proceed to clean and disinfect the bathroom before anyone else uses it.
-Make sure you wear gloves while cleaning and whenever you're handling clothing, towels, or linens.
+Make sure you wear gloves (and wash your hands after you take them off) while cleaning and whenever you're handling clothing, towels, or linens.

 Your home is your emotional and physical sanctuary, and right now, it’s probably doing double or even triple duty.
 With Zoom meetings, home schooling, virtual happy hours, and other distractions, accidents can happen, like cooking fires, sink overflows, floods from broken dishwashers and other mishaps that could cost you thousands.
 Now more than ever, protecting your home, possessions and finances with insurance is an affordable necessity, not a luxury.
 Click here for a quick quote from the apartment insurance experts at Gotham Brokerage. >>

-If you have to be in the same common area, you should stay at least six feet away from others, which is considered social distancing, and wear a face mask.
+If you have to be in the same common area, you should stay at least six feet away from others and wear a face mask.

 The CDC also recommends that anyone who has tested positive limits their interaction with pets.